-Why can’t I find any free broadband deals anymore?
+Why can’t I find free broadband anymore?

 Until quite recently, we were all quite accustomed to seeing adverts from major internet providers like Sky, BT and TalkTalk, promising free broadband as part of a larger package.
 These companies were hiding extra costs like line rental and installation, which eventually drove up the overall cost.

 Thanks to customer reports and investigations from regulatory bodies, this has since been dealt with.
 The Advertising Standards Authority (ASA) introduced regulations a few years ago that prevented providers from separating the cost of broadband and line rental.
-This more transparent advertising method means the price you see for a broadband deal must cover all of the bundled services - what you see now is what you get.
+This more transparent advertising method means the price you see for a broadband package must cover all of the bundled services - what you see now is what you get.

 How has this affected broadband pricing?

-Even though you can’t get free broadband deals anymore, there are several options for those wishing to save money on their internet.
+Even though you can’t get free broadband anymore, there are several options for those wishing to save money on their internet.

-There are lots of cheap broadband deals from providers such as Sky Broadband, Origin and Plusnet that offer phone and broadband at a discount for the first 12-18 months.
+There are lots of cheap broadband offers from providers such as Sky Broadband, Origin and Plusnet that offer phone and broadband at a discount for the first 12-18 months.
 Even when you include the line rental cost, they often work out as cheap as the free broadband packages of old.